 Trust and vulnerability need to be allowed

 Be open to talking about trust and vulnerability with your team and try to understand how these key characteristics can impact someone’s ability to have healthy relationships at work.
 This will help you improve your strategy and approach to relationship-building in the workplace, and you’ll see positive outcomes as a result.
 Also, remember to have conversations in the moment — this allows you to resolve and take action in the moment to ensure the person feels heard and valued.
 Avoid saying phrases like, “We need to take this offline.”
-These type of responses can interrupt a potential breakthrough moment.
+These types of responses can interrupt a potential breakthrough moment.

 Get comfortable with being uncomfortable

 It’s important as a team leader to hold people accountable.
-Although it’s easier to have these type of conversations about accountability with a team member privately, there are benefits to talking openly as a group.
+Although it’s easier to have these types of conversations about accountability with a team member privately, there are benefits to talking openly as a group.
 Holding people accountable in a group setting enables other team members to learn from someone else’s mistake or challenge and have open discussions.
 The other team member may think, “I just learned something because I do that too.”
-If you’re going to put someone on a performance plan, then that type of discussions should definitely be taken offline and held in private.
+If you’re going to put someone on a performance plan, then that type of discussion should definitely be taken offline and held in private.
 However, there are some conversations that can be discussed as a team to help build trust and vulnerability with another.
 This might seem like a new concept, but leaders and employees should not be void of being uncomfortable.
 Your team will not come close to maximizing their potential without feeling a bit uncomfortable — sometimes it’s required to get out of our comfort zones to move forward in better directions.

 Put your team first